Bounded quantifier

-In the study of formal theories in mathematical logic, bounded quantifiers (a.k.a. restricted quantifiers) are often included in a formal language in addition to the standard quantifiers "∀" and "∃".
+In the study of formal theories in mathematical logic, bounded quantifiers (also known as restricted quantifiers) are often included in a formal language in addition to the standard quantifiers "∀" and "∃".
 Bounded quantifiers differ from "∀" and "∃" in that bounded quantifiers restrict the range of the quantified variable.
 The study of bounded quantifiers is motivated by the fact that determining whether a sentence with only bounded quantifiers is true is often not as difficult as determining whether an arbitrary sentence is true.

 Examples

 Examples of bounded quantifiers in the context of real analysis include: